The Case for a Nickel Supercycle

 5. Price Near Production Cost: Maximum Pessimism

 At $15,000-$16,000 per tonne, nickel prices are at or below the all-in sustaining cost for many producers outside Indonesia.
 Western sulfide operations are losing money.
 Junior miners cannot raise capital.
 Exploration spending has collapsed.
 This is the textbook setup for a supply-driven price recovery: when prices are too low to sustain production, supply eventually contracts until prices rise to levels that incentivize investment.
-The current price environment is unsustainable for the industry and represents a contrarian entry point for patient capital.
+The current price environment is unsustainable for the industry and represents a contrarian entry point for long-term money.

 Key Nickel Producers to Monitor